louisportay/ft_select/README.md

 * Keep hidden files in the list, set their flag match to 0 by default and implement a key to hide/print them
 * Bufferize `ft_select` output
+* Use termcap string for comparison with keys instead of harcoding it ?
 * Do not redraw the screen every time (just a little part)
 * Create a page system when too small window